Skip to main content

 It is a good practice to run your project once in a while to check if you have done anything wrong, so that you can fix it now rather than later.

-Step 2: Set Up the Clipboard and UI
+Set Up the Clipboard and UI

-After setting up the camera, it'd be nice if our game has a way to tell the player how many remaining photos that still need to be taken in the crime scene.
+After setting up the camera, it'd be nice if our game has a way to tell the player how many remaining photos still need to be taken in the crime scene.

 Add the Clipboard Mesh